VincePuc99/ArloUSB-AnyRPi/README.md

 This Python script monitors `/mnt/ArloExposed/arlo/000000` for new video files and sends them to your Telegram bot.
 It uses the bot's API token and the chat ID to send the videos.

+For using it just add `TelYes` during the first setup.

+If you choose `TelNo`, the `telegram-sync.py` file will be automatically deleted.

 #### Prerequisites for Telegram Sync

 - [Python3](https://www.python.org/downloads/)